jasonacox/tinytuya/README.md

 ## Description

 This python module controls and reads state of [Tuya](https://en.tuya.com/) compatible WiFi Smart Devices (Plugs, Switches, Lights, Window Covers, etc.) using the local area network (LAN) or the cloud (TuyaCloud API).
-This is a compatible replacement for the `pytuya` PyPi module and currently supports Tuya Protocols 3.1, 3.2, 3.3, 3.4 and 3.5.
+This is a compatible replacement for the `pytuya` PyPI module and currently supports Tuya Protocols 3.1, 3.2, 3.3, 3.4 and 3.5.

 [Tuya](https://en.tuya.com/) devices are designed to communicate with the TuyaCloud but most also expose a local area network API.
 This allows us to directly control the devices without using the cloud.
 This python module provides a way to poll status and issue commands to these devices.